dominikrys/dominikrys.github.io/content/posts/cs-dissertation-tips/index.md

   - university
 ---

-I'm incredibly proud to have recently graduated with a First Class BSc degree in Computer Science from the University of Birmingham.
+I'm proud to have recently graduated with a First Class BSc degree in Computer Science from the University of Birmingham.
 To my surprise, during the graduation ceremony, I have also been awarded the **Distinguished Dissertation Prize 2020/2021** for the highest-graded dissertation in the graduating cohort.
 This was a huge honour as it came completely unexpected, and it made a lot of the effort that went into writing my dissertation worthwhile.

 I was going to write a post reflecting on my dissertation at some point.
 Given that I've received such an accolade, however, I thought it made sense to document and pass on some knowledge that I believe went into making my dissertation stand out.